-- Use a flatblade screwdriver to release the clip holding the BMW E46 blower resistor in place.
-This clip can be a pain in the butt…I suggest putting a much pressure on it as possible while pulling on the resistor until it becomes free.
+- Use a flat blade screwdriver to release the clip holding the BMW E46 blower resistor in place.
+This clip can be tough to access…we suggest putting as much pressure on it as possible while pulling on the resistor until it becomes free.

-- reinstalling the actuator bracket can be frustrating.
+- Reinstalling the A/C motor bracket can be frustrating.
 Make sure it is lined up correctly (refer to one of the photos above) and start by inserting the lower right screw first.
-The upper left screw is tough to get to and is better installed second. (see step 5)
+The upper left screw is tough to get to and is better installed second. (see Section 1-step 5 above)

-- Make sure the metal control arm is accessible (not buried under dash) when you reinstall the actuator bracket.
-Use care and patience when reattaching the control arm to the actuator bracket plastic fitting (see step 6)
+- Make sure the metal control arm is accessible (not buried under dash) when you reinstall the A/C motor bracket.
+Use care and patience when reattaching the control arm to the actuator bracket plastic fitting.